this-is-tobi/homelab/docs/03-installation.md

 > *Decrypt secrets by running `./run.sh -d` and encrypt secrets by running `./run.sh -e`, do not forget to recrypt secrets when changes are made.*

-To create user access to the bastion, it is required to provide their informations in the `groups_vars/bastion.yml` file :
+To create admin access to the machines, it is required to provide their informations in the `groups_vars/all.yml` file :
-- Set `setup: true` to setup the working environment for the given user.
-- Put user ssh public key in the inventory file, this will grant user access to the bastion by adding `authorized_keys`.
+- Put user ssh public key in the inventory file, this will grant admin access to the infrastructure by adding `authorized_keys`.

 > __*Notes*__:
 >